anosim114/dotfiles/readme.md

-# windows, linux and stuff configs
+# windows, linux and other programs

 ## Firefox tweaks